Lin-Ether/Ether-L.github.io/_posts/2021-4-11-How-do-you-choose-your-Oxford-College.markdown

 excerpt_separator: <!--more-->
 ---

 Oxford has more than 30 colleges which provide courses for undergraduate students.
-Hence, how to choose a college can be a tough question. <!--more-->Here I'm going to introduce some ways to help you choose your college.
+Hence, choosing a college can be a tough question. <!--more-->Here I'm going to introduce some ways to help you choose your college.

 ### Admit Rate